30 FUN Canada Facts That Will Blow Your Mind

 24.)
 One of the longest highways in the world is in Canada.

-Traveling all the way from the Atlantic to the Pacific Ocean, the Trans-Canada Highway is most definitely one of the world’s longest highways.
+The Trans-Canada Highway is one of the world’s longest highways, traveling from the Atlantic to the Pacific Ocean.
 At 4,860 miles long, there’s a lot of scope for road trips along this epic highway.
 To give it a number, it’s actually the fourth-longest in the world.

 25.)
 The maple leaf has been a symbol of Canada for a long time

 The first mayor of Montreal said of the maple leaf in 1834, “It was the king of our forests, the symbol of the Canadian people.”
-To blow your minds even more, different colored leaves represented different parts of Canada: Ontario = gold; Quebec = green.
+To blow your minds even more, different colored leaves represented various parts of Canada: Ontario = gold; Quebec = green.
 It also used to appear on the coins.
-Now it’s on the Canadian flag.
+And, of course, it’s on the Canadian flag.

 26.)
 Toronto has the world’s biggest underground shopping complex

 You were thinking Japan, right?
 Maybe China.
-But actually, it’s Toronto, Canada, where you will find this feat of engineering.
-Connecting metro stops and a bunch of office buildings, it’s called PATH and it comprises four million square feet of retail space.
+But actually, it’s inToronto where you will find this feat of engineering.
+Connecting metro stops and a bunch of office buildings, it’s called PATH, and it comprises four million square feet of retail space.
 That’s wild.
-It’s a series of tunnels, elevated walkways, and other fancy sidewalks, with the aim of keeping people out of the cold.
+It’s a series of tunnels, elevated walkways, and other fancy sidewalks, to keep people out of the cold.

 27.)
 Canada has some super grand hotels

-There’s a style of architecture called “chateauesque”; it’s based on French Renaissance architecture.
-A lot of buildings in Canada utilize this style, mainly the epic “grand railway hotels” that were built by railway companies when train travel became a thing in the 20th century.
-Banff Springs… the Royal York, Toronto… Hotel Vancouver.
-These hotels are all insanely beautiful!
+There’s a style of architecture called “chateauesque” based on French Renaissance architecture.
+Many buildings in Canada utilize this style, mainly the epic “grand railway hotels” that were built by railway companies when train travel became a thing in the 20th century.
+Banff Springs, the Royal York, Toronto, and Hotel Vancouver are all insanely beautiful!

 28.)
 You’ll find the world’s oldest pool of water in a Canadian mine.